daniel-samson/neovim/README.md

 ### Installation:
 Installs the latest version of NeoVim and configures NeoVim to used as an IDE.
-You can install using either git, curl, or wget.
+You can install using git.
 Simply copy the following into your terminal.

 **Using git:**
 <pre>